bethereforthem/IMS/PROJECT_GUIDE.md

 ---

-*This document serves as the primary reference guide for the RCIMS v3.0 project.
+*This document serves as the primary reference guide for the IMS v3.0 project.
 All sample credentials, suspect names, case references, and national ID numbers in this document and in the seed database are entirely fictional and created solely for development and testing purposes.
 No real citizen data is used at any stage of this project.*

 ---